Subscribo/omnipay-klarna/README.md

 You may see [official documentation](https://developers.klarna.com/en/at+php/kpm/invoice-part-payment/3-create-order) and related links for additional information.

-Method 'authorize()' may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceAuthorizeRequest` object.
+Method `authorize()` may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceAuthorizeRequest` object.

 These are required parameters: